zzs1324/QE-DBA/README.md

 For detail configuration, see `BO-DBA/Demo.ipynb`.

 ## Running
-We provide as an `BO-DBA/Demo.ipynb` to run BO-DBA attack and other attacks we compared with in our paper.
+We provide `BO-DBA/Demo.ipynb` as an demo to run BO-DBA attack and other attacks we compared with in our paper.

 We also provide source code of evaluation experiments in `BO-DBA/Evaluation/`, copy the codes to main folder before running it.